Amazon Bedrock

 Runtime Metrics

-AWS Bedrock runtime metrics include Invocations, InvocationLatency, InvocationClientErrors, InvocationServerErrors, OutputTokenCount, OutputImageCount, InvocationThrottles.
-These metrics can be used for variety of use cases including
+Amazon Bedrock runtime metrics include Invocations, InvocationLatency, InvocationClientErrors, InvocationServerErrors, OutputTokenCount, OutputImageCount, InvocationThrottles.
+These metrics can be used for various use cases including:

 An example event for runtime looks as following: